consiglionazionaledellericerche/jscontact-tools/README.md

 ```

-Here in the following two examples of conversion between JSContact top most objects and a vCard.
+Here in the following two examples of conversion between JSContact Card and a vCard.

 ```